berndmweber/rails-6-on-wsl-docker/README.md

 The app supports the following operations:
 - `setup`: Just sets up a new application without starting the database.
+- `update`: Recreate the web image with the Gemfile from the app that is specified.
-- `run`: Runs the applciation.
-If the application doesn't exist a new one will be created (implied use of setup)
+- `up`: Runs the compose application.
+If the application doesn't exist a new one will be created (implied use of setup).
+Like `docker-compose up`
-- `exec`: Execute a command on the rails container.
-Eg. `rake db:create`
+- `run`: Executes a command on the rails container.
+Like `docker-compose run ...`, eg. `rake db:create`
+- `down`: Powers down the compose application. like `docker compose down`
 - `clean`: Removes an app.
 Deletes the directory.
 Not recoverable!
 - `clean-all`: Removes the app and the base image.
 Not recoverable!